 Overview of Bird's Nest Custody in NJ

-A trend in some jurisdictions associated with custody and parenting time is what is known as bird's nest custody.
-The reality is that most divorcing couples are not aware of this type of schedule for custody and associated parenting time.
-Nevertheless, bird's nest custody visitation can be a wise course in some cases.
+When it comes to custody and parenting time, some jurisdictions have started using ‘bird’s nest custody.’
+Most divorcing couples are not aware of this type of schedule for custody and associated parenting time.
+Nevertheless, bird's nest custody visitation can be an attractive option for parents in some cases.
 If you have questions concerning child custody laws in NJ, you should speak to an experienced child custody attorney.Essentials of Bird's Nest Custody

 Bird's nest custody differs from other custodial arrangements because the minor child remains in the same residence and the parents flow in and out according to the terms of a divorce decree or custody agreement.
 Typically, the custody parent occupies the premises a majority of the time with the minor child.